Butler Building

 The Butler Building was a mansion in Washington, D.C., constructed by Benjamin Franklin Butler.
-It served as the headquarters of the U.S. Marine Hospital Service, and its successor the Public Health Service, from 1891 until 1929.
-It also contained a purpose-built fire-proof unit to store archives of the U.S. Coast and Geodetic Survey.
+It served as the headquarters of the U.S. Marine Hospital Service and its successor, the Public Health Service, from 1891 until 1929.
+It also contained a purpose-built fireproof unit to store archives of the United States Coast and Geodetic Survey.
 It was demolished in 1929 to construct the Longworth House Office Building.

 Architecture

-The building contained three units, one of which was specifically constructed to be a fire-proof storage space.
+The building contained three units, one specifically constructed as a fireproof storage space.
 The other two were built as residences, and later were converted to office space.
 It was directly to the south of the United States Capitol, across what is now Independence Avenue.

 It was constructed of granite from Cape Ann, Massachusetts.
 It had brick partition walls and a deep foundation sitting 30 ft below the street line.
 In 1888, it had 37 rooms.
-The residential units had hard wood finishing, parquet oak floors, and frescos on most walls and ceilings.
+The residential units had hardwood finishing, parquet oak floors, and frescos on most walls and ceilings.
 The stairways and corridors included wainscot paneling.
 There were also artistic chandeliers and fireplaces.
-The fire-proof unit had iron doors and window shutters, with wood used sparingly.
+The fireproof unit had iron doors and window shutters, with wood used sparingly.